Death on the Diamond: Plot

-Pop tells the team that Vernon will pitch, and they react angrily.
-With Kelly and Frances present, Downey then corners Pop and convinces him that they need Larry to pitch in order to get the criminals to show up, basically using Larry as bait.
-Downey lays out his plan.

-The final game, against Cincinnati, starts off a bit rough, but the team settles down and Kelly assures Pop he'll pitch his best.
-With Kelly pitching, the mysterious hand reappears to place something in the pocket of Kelly's jacket hanging in the dugout.
-From the mound, Kelly spots the hand and throws into the dugout, hitting the mystery person and knocking them out.
-Pop reaches into the jacket pocket and discovers a pocket watch with a bomb, and throws it high in the air before it detonates harmlessly.
+While Kelly is pitching in the final game, he spots a mysterious hand place something in his jacket pocket in the dugout.
+Kelly throws the ball, knocking out the mystery person.
+Pop finds a pocket watch with a bomb and throws it high in the air where it detonates harmlessly.

-On the floor is Patterson, the trainer, groggy from the pitch to his head.
-He reaches for a policeman's gun, but is overpowered before anyone is hurt.
+On the floor is Patterson, the trainer.
+He reaches for a policeman's gun, but is overpowered.
 He admits he was jealous of Pop, angry that he was a groundskeeper, and hoped to become manager if the Ainsley took control.

-The game continues, and is tied at 2 in the bottom of the 9th.
-Pop goes on a hunch and lets Kelly hit.
-He drives the first pitch over the outfielder's head for an inside-the-park home run, and there's a close play at the plate.
-"Crawfish" O'Toole correctly calls Kelly safe at home, and the Cardinals win 3-2, clinching the pennant.
+Tied at 2 in the bottom of the 9th, Pop goes with a hunch and lets Kelly hit.
+He hits an inside-the-park home run, and the Cardinals win, clinching the pennant.

-Pop confronts Ainsley and says he'll turn him over to the police for promising to make Patterson the next manager.
-In the clubhouse, Downey explains to Kelly and Frances that he suspected Patterson because when Hogan was about to point out the person who had told him there was a phone call for Higgins, Patterson turned "white to the gills," and when Hogan died, Patterson looked relieved.
-Kelly gives Downey a look that tells him to leave the room, and Kelly and Frances kiss as Downey tells him not to strain his arm before the World Series.
+Pop confronts Ainsley and says he will turn him over to the police for promising to make Patterson the next manager.
+Downey explains to Kelly and Frances that he suspected Patterson because when Hogan was about to point out the person who had told him there was a phone call for Higgins, Patterson turned "white to the gills," and when Hogan died, Patterson looked relieved.
+Kelly and Frances kiss.